 Diagnose based on characteristic genital lesions in patients with lesions and confirm by culture, PCR, and/or serologic tests for HSV.

-Treat primary and recurrent eruptions with acyclovir, valacyclovir, or famciclovir.
+Primary and recurrent eruptions can be treated with acyclovir, valacyclovir, or famciclovir.

-If pregnant women have genital herpes, consider giving acyclovir starting at 36 wk gestation to reduce the risk of a recurrence and transmission to the neonate during delivery.
+If pregnant women have genital herpes, consider giving acyclovir starting at 36 weeks gestation to reduce the risk of a recurrence and transmission to the neonate during delivery.

 Drugs Mentioned In This Article